kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-webhook.md

 ### Set a webhook in the GitHub repository

-1. Log in to GitHub and go to your own repository `devops-java-sample`.
+1. Log in to GitHub and go to your own repository `devops-maven-sample`.

 2. Click **Settings**, click **Webhooks**, and click **Add webhook**.